 Visit all the seven Emirates

-The United Arab Emirates are located at the southeast end of the Arabian Peninsula on the Persian Gulf.
-It borders Oman on the east and Saudi Arabia on the south and west.
+The United Arab Emirates are located at the southeast end of the Arabian Peninsula by the Persian Gulf.
+It borders Oman to the east and Saudi Arabia to the south and west.

-The UAE’s oil reserves are the seventh-largest in the world.
+The UAE’s oil reserves are the seventh-largest in the entire world.